Written by Santiago MontaldoUpdated on June 3, 2026

 2. Salesforce (CRM)

-Salesforce is one of the most widely used CRMs globally.
-The OnPipeline Salesforce integration helps teams align deal activity, contact history, and lead engagement across both systems without duplicating data.
+Salesforce is the gold standard for enterprise CRM.
+The OnPipeline Salesforce integration keeps deal activity, contact history, and lead engagement aligned across both platforms—without duplicating data.

 Benefits: